nickbobolea/fin-tube/README.md

 ## Introduction

-This guide describes an Evaluation Methodology (EM) for design, optimization and uncertainty quantification of fin-tube heat exchanger thermal and hydraulic performance.
+This guide describes an Evaluation Methodology for design, optimization and uncertainty quantification of fin-tube heat exchanger thermal and hydraulic performance.
 The elements of the Evaluation Methodology are:
 1. Model Development
 2. Optimization Study
 3. Uncertainty Quantification Study